ErpNetDocs/tech/modules/financials/cost-accounting/add-production-function.md

 The function selects all store transaction lines, filtered by the following conditions:

 1. They are part of a document which is at least Released and non-voided.
-2. They are part of a document with the same Enterprise Company as the one of the Cost Distribution document.
+2. They are part of a document with the same enterprise company as the one of the cost distribution document.
 3. They are part of a store transaction with a store equal to the one in the Cost Distribution header (if specified); if the store of the Cost Distribution header is empty, then the current filter is not applied.
 4. The store transaction's movement type is "Receipt";
 5. Their Transaction Timestamp is in the period specified in the document header.